Regional full time firefighter recruitment

 Fire and EMS services from Strathcona County, City of St. Albert and City of Spruce Grove have joined efforts and conduct a regional recruitment.
 Qualified candidates interested in working for a fully integrated fire and EMS service will have the opportunity to submit their resume during the active recruit.

-The joint recruit competition is from January 16, 2019 to February 19, 2019.
-Resumes are only accepted during this time.
+The joint recruit competition ran from January 16, 2019 to February 19, 2019.
+Resumes were only accepted during this time.
 The joint recruit includes Strathcona County, City of St. Albert and City of Spruce Grove.
-Applications for the current recruit are being accepted ONLY by on-line applications at www.stalbert.ca/employment.
-No paper applications will be accepted.

 Please note: information collected through this recruitment including results of testing will be shared between Strathcona County, the City of Spruce Grove and the City of St. Albert and their delegates.
 The Regional Information Sharing - Consent form is to be submitted along with your resume and cover letter.
 These documents must be signed by the applicant and sent along with your resume, otherwise it will not be considered for this recruitment.